Skip to main content

 get_blast_radius

-Identify all resources affected when a target resource's host fails, enabling root cause analysis of shared infrastructure failures.
+Identify all resources that fail when a given resource's host fails, enabling cross-cutting root cause analysis by revealing shared infrastructure dependencies.

 Instructions